asheshrambachan/LanguageModel_Labels/congressional_bills/04_simulation/README.md

 ```
 Rscript simulate_parallel.R 1000 1000 10
 ```
 The passed arguments in order are `N B n_cores`.
-If the `n_cores` is greater than what's available, you'll be switch to the maximum number of available cores.
+If `n_cores` is greater than what's available, the maximum number of available cores will be used.

 The code generates `rds` files that are stored in `rds_N_B` folder in the same directory.